Expanding the Museum

 Teaching Tolerance With Objects of Intolerance

-The Jim Crow Museum of Racist Imagery is the nation's largest publicly accessible collection of artifacts of intolerance.
+The Jim Crow Museum is the nation's largest publicly accessible collection of artifacts of intolerance.
 The Museum contextualizes the dreadful impact of Jim Crow laws and customs.
 The Museum uses objects of intolerance to teach tolerance and promote a more just society.

 The museum is located on the campus of Ferris State University in Big Rapids, MI.
 Admission is free for all visitors.